Paradores Spain - Spanish Paradors - Parador hotels

 Zamora is often called 'the pearl of the twelfth century' and time should be taken for a visit.
 The cathedral was founded in 1135.
 In the cathedral museum there are tapestries given in 1608 by the Count of Alba and Aliste with scenes of Hannibal's journeys and the story of Troy.

-Also worth a visit is the Convent of las Duenas, and the churches of Espiritu Santo, Magdalena and San Cipriano.
-Parador de Zamora - one of the Spanish Paradors
+Also worth a visit is the Convent of las Duenas, and the churches of Espiritu Santo, Magdalena and San Cipriano. bedroom at Zamora Parador hotel- a Spanish Parador

 Look at the statue in the main square of the famous guerilla leader, Viriatus, who won eight battles against the occupying Roman armies.
 The red flashes in the coat of arms of the city remember his exploits.